14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Become Okay With a Lot of Things Going Wrong.
 You Can Be Wrong Half the Time and Still Make a Fortune

 You don’t need to be right all the time to build wealth.
 In fact, you won’t be.
-Even the greatest investors in the world strike out constantly.
-The difference is, they keep going, and their winners more than make up for the losers.
+Housel reminds you that even the greatest investors are wrong often, their winners just outpace their losers.

-If you can survive the bad stretches without blowing up your plan, the upside will take care of itself.
+If you can survive the bad stretches without blowing up your plan, your wealth building efforts will still compound over time.

 Use Money to Gain Control of Your Time